randalln/fitbit-heart-rate-service/README.md

 ## To Use

 1. Start the "HR Service" app on the Fitbit watch.
-2. Start the "HR Monitor" app on the Android device.
+2. Start the "Virtual Heart Rate Monitor" app on the Android device.
    - You should see the BPM value update with each new received value.
 3. On your exercise equipment (or app on your second mobile device), search for a Bluetooth heart rate monitor.
    - The mock heart rate monitor will have the same name as the Android device.